kojokwakye/le-gamaar/README.md

 ## - v01

-basically a web-app to pick random movies
+basically, a web-app to pick random movies